 The poor condition of Building 1 causes an estimated loss in productivity of at least 20 percent due to the need to repeat experiments to produce quality research results and compensate for poor controls in other ways.
 Averaged results from economic studies conducted in a number of different industrial sectors have found that a dollar invested in NIST research produces about $40 in U.S. economic and social benefits.
 This means that the $10 million loss in NIST Boulder research productivity potentially results in $400 million annually in unrealized economic and social benefits for the U.S. overall.

-Beyond large research inefficiencies, current laboratory conditions in unrenovated wings of Building 1 also pose safety concerns.
+Poor laboratory controls also frequently cause the loss of delicate nanoscale devices.
+Even for the limited range of work that can be attempted, current laboratory conditions create large inefficiencies as well as safety concerns.
 Ventilation systems do not supply adequate fresh air for modern laboratory work, electrical systems contain asbestos and do not meet current codes, lighting is poor, and most of the building is not protected by a fire sprinkler system contributing to potential life and occupational safety hazards.

 Proposed NIST Program

 This initiative is part of a comprehensive, multi-year plan for the phased construction of new space and renovation of Building 1 at the NIST Boulder laboratories.
 This request will support:

 - completion of interior renovations of Wings 3, 5, and a portion of Wing 6.
 The remaining interior wing renovations will be completed with future funding requests.

 - approximately 22,500 gross square feet (2,090 square meters) of temporary swing space to accommodate the renovation; and

 - use of green construction technologies, including conservation of water, energy, and construction materials.